Skip to main content

 Life insurance in Canada offers a flexible way to protect your loved ones from the financial challenges they may face after you’re gone.
 From affordable term life coverage to permanent options like whole and universal life insurance, there are coverage options available to suit different needs and stages of life.

-In fact, there are multiple forms of policies you can purchase including pre-existing condition insurance, no medical insurance, or guaranteed life coverage.
-And while certain people may need life insurance more urgently, every age group should consider it as a way to protect future interests.
+In fact, there are multiple forms of policies you can purchase, including pre-existing condition insurance, no medical insurance, or guaranteed life coverage.
+While certain people may need life insurance more urgently than others, every age group should consider it as a way to protect future interests.

-Whatever you choose, a life insurance policy is ultimately about peace of mind—helping your loved ones continue on financially, even when you’re no longer there to support them.
+Whatever policy type you choose, life insurance is ultimately about peace of mind and helping your loved ones continue on financially, even when you’re no longer there to support them.

 Frequently asked questions about life insurance